aloicerains/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 * 9-print_last_digit.py: Function prints th last digit of a number
 * 10-add.py: Function adds two integers
 * 11-pow.py: Function computes a to power of b and returns the value
+* 12-fizzbuzz.py: Function prints 1 t0 100 replacing multiples of 3, 5, with words